The mission of the Children’s Cochlear Implant Center at UNC is:

 - Empower parents and families to be primary teachers and advocates

-The Children's Chochlear Implant Center at UNC is a cooperative team of professionals currently serving over 1000 children.
+The Children’s Cochlear Implant Center at UNC is a cooperative team of professionals currently serving over 1000 children.
 Our population of children comes primarily from North Carolina, but also from surrounding states and some international locales.
 Newborn hearing screening programs have been successfully implemented in North Carolina and many of our patients are referred to us as infants.
 We serve an extremely diverse patient population in social, economic, and medical backgrounds.
-Services include every aspect of cochlear implant care for children, including diagnosis, counseling, inter-operative monitoring of implants, and all phases of device programming and monitoring.
 Tracking patient performance with standardized clinical tools is a priority of our program.
-Ensuring that habilitation has been optimized by working closely with a child's local team of early interventionists and educators is also a cornerstone of our intervention philosophy.
+Ensuring that habilitation has been optimized by working closely with a child’s local team of early interventionists and educators is also a cornerstone of our intervention philosophy.